zmbc/shakespearelang/docs/index.md

 #### Inspecting the current state

-To see the who's on stage and the values of characters and of the global boolean, type `state` into the console.
+To see who's on stage and the values of characters and of the global boolean, type `state` into the console.

 ```